Your car’s suspension system smooths out bumps in the road and provides traction by keeping the wheels on the ground.

 Springs

-The most common spring found on modern cars and light vans is the coil spring, but you can also find leaf springs.
+The most common spring found on modern cars and light vans is the coil spring, but you can find leaf springs.

 The springs coil and uncoil to absorb the motion of the wheels.